timholy/SnoopCompile.jl/docs/src/userimg.md

 # [Creating `userimg.jl` files](@id userimg)

-If you want to save more precompile information, one option is to create a `"userimg.jl`" file with with to build Julia.
+If you want to save more precompile information, one option is to create a `"userimg.jl`" file with which to build Julia.
 This is only supported for `@snoopc`.
 Instead of calling `SnoopCompile.parcel` and `SnoopCompile.write`, use the following: